master/eds/README.md

 =====
         $ ./eds.sh

-LDAP port is 1389 by default.
-Anonymous bind is unsupported.
+LDAP port is 1389 for testing purposes.
+Anonymous bind is not supported (yet).

 Search
 ------